|

 Difficulty: Moderate to easy

-One of the highest 2WD roads in the US, the main road was built in 1882 as an upgrade to a more primitive pack trail.
+Cumberland Pass is one of Colorado's most historic passes and one of the highest 2WD roads in the US.
+The main road was built in 1882 as an upgrade to a more primitive pack trail.
 Until the construction of this road, most of Tincup's supplies came across at Cottonwood Pass.
-At Tincup take the Cumberland Pass Road (FR765).
-The turnoff from the main Cumberland Pass road at the .3 mile point is unmarked on the left.
+At Tincup, take the Cumberland Pass Road (FR765).
+The turnoff from the main Cumberland Pass road at the 0.3 mile point is unmarked on the left.

 The road passes abandoned mines, mining camps and cabin ruins on its journey to the pass.
 Above timberline, panoramic views lure you on as the road progresses.
 There are many 4WD pathways here and you must be careful to stay on the right track.
 At the summit, you will see the magnificent Sawatch Range to the east with the Elk Mountains to the west.
 The descent toward Pitkin is an easy 2WD road passing through the old Bon Ton Mine site.
 Five miles distant is the Alpine Tunnel turnoff.